-Table 19.
+Table 18.
 Known issues and workarounds specifically for i.MX 6Solo/6DualLite SABRE-AI

 Module Source Description Workaround Hardware manufacture Hardware HDMI, SD3 card detection, and eGalax touch screens are found to fail on some boards.
 This is because some PINs are not soldered well.
 If any basic feature, which is announced to be supported, does not work on your board, check the board.
-CPU hotplug Software , , Known ARM Linux OS limitation.
+CPU hotplug Software System hangs after conducting CPU hot plug many times during heavy interrupt.
+Known ARM Linux OS limitation.
 No workaround as of yet.
 VPU Software Cannot support "-x 1" option for unit test program mxc_vpu_test.out, because IPU library is removed.
 To avoid this issue, do not use "-x 1", because "-x 1" means enabled for IPU library.

-Table 20.
+Table 19.
 Known issues and workarounds for i.MX 6SoloLite

 Module Source Description Workaround EPDC Software Enabling E Ink Auto-update mode (Device Drivers > Graphics Support > E Ink Auto-update Mode Support) causes E Ink panel updates to be distorted and flaky.
 Disable the E Ink Auto-update Mode feature in the menuconfig.
 System Hardware Reboot may not work on the EVK board.
 Reboot function should be always okay if the hardware can trigger PMIC reset, which ensures RESET key and watchdog reset can control PMIC_ON_REQ pin.
 CSI/EPDC Hardware Cannot be used simultaneously, because these two modules share the same pins on the EVK board.
 The board file in BSP configures these pins for proper function through DTS.
 Use imx6sl-evk.dts for EPDC, and imx6sl-evk-csi.dts for CSI.
 X-Acceleration Hardware/ Software Out of memory error during the x11perf test.
 It is a system limitation since the x11perf needs a lot of memory.
 No work-around on the EVK board (only with LPDDR2 memory of 512 MB).
 Users may use a larger memory to work around this issue.
 Mfgtool2 Software Mfgtool2 may fail to execute the frf command if there is no send or pipe command executed prior to it.
 Remove the frf command from ucl2.xml to fix this issue.
 FUSE for RTC Hardware SEC_CONFIG[0] fuse bit is not burned, which leads the RTC not to be functional.
-In U-Boot prompt, run the command "imxotp blowforce 4 0x2".
+In U-Boot prompt, run the command "imxot blowforce 4 0x2".
 SDIO3.0 Software No available device to do the SDIO 3.0 test.
-HDMI Software ENGR00298771, i.MX 6SoloLite EVK: on some special resolutions, such as No. Only found on 1400x1050 mode until now.
+HDMI Software ENGR00298771, i.MX 6SoloLite EVK: on some special resolutions, such as 1400x1050, the Yocto Project GUI display on HDMI is distorted.
+This is caused by xrandr and tries to expand the frame buffer size to 1408x1050 to align with 16 bytes.
+However, i.MX 6SoloLite ELCDIF does not support stride buffer and cannot crop 1400x1050 from the buffer 1408x1050, which then causes distortion.
+No. Only found on 1400x1050 mode until now.
+WiFi/BCMDHD Software i.MX 6SoloLite EVK does not support enabling CONFIG_BCM4339 to optimize performance due to known Wi-Fi driver limitation.
+This relese does not support CONFIG_BCM4339.